How Much Does PCI Compliance Cost?

 - Your business type: Are you a franchise, service provider, or mom and pop shop?
 Each will have varying amounts of cardholder data, environment structure, and varying risk levels, which means different requirements.

-- Your organization’s culture: If data security is one of upper management’s top priorities, increasing security costs probably isn’t a major internal struggle.
+- Your organization’s security culture: If data security is one of upper management’s top priorities, increasing security costs probably isn’t a major internal struggle.
 In other cases, management is very hesitant to dish out budget to data security, because they don’t understand their organization’s security liabilities.

 - Your acquirer pre-pays: Some acquiring banks consult with a PCI DSS vendor and pay for their merchant’s PCI compliance.
 However, this is quite rare.